 The following code provides a sample SQL statement:

-An ad hoc query has no row limit, but the query itself cannot exceed 65,536 characters.
-If necessary, you can split or optimize the query, or create multiple datasets and then join them.
+An ad hoc query has no row limit, but the query cannot exceed 65,536 characters.
+If necessary, split or optimize the query, or create multiple datasets and join them.

-Quick BI sends the dataset SQL to the database for execution and retrieves the results.
+Quick BI sends the dataset SQL to the database for execution.
 The query timeout period is 5 minutes.
 If no data is returned within 5 minutes, a timeout error occurs.

-If a query times out in less than 5 minutes, the cause might be a timeout setting on your network devices, such as an SLB.
-Another possible cause is a network interception policy on a firewall that blocks the query request.
+If a query times out in less than 5 minutes, the cause might be a timeout setting on your network devices, such as an SLB, or a firewall policy that blocks the query request.

 Placeholders